markocupic/composer-file-copier-plugin/README.md

 # Composer File Copier Plugin

-Let's assume you have developed a **composer package**, and you want files from the package to be copied to a defined location in the local file system after each `post-install-cmd` and `post-update-cmd`, then this **composer plugin** can do this work for you.
+Let's assume you have developed a **composer package**.
+Now you want selected files inside your package to be copied to a defined location on your local file system after each `post-install-cmd` and `post-update-cmd` event.
+With a bit of configuration this **composer plugin** can do this job for you.

-The configuration is made inside the extra key of the composer.json of the respective composer package.
+The configuration is made inside the [extra](https://getcomposer.org/doc/04-schema.md#extra) key of the `composer.json` file of your freshly programmed composer package.

-> Note that this is a very **powerful but also dangerous tool** that can **delete directories** and **destroy your installation** if you do not care.

-### Installation
+## Installation

 `composer require markocupic/composer-file-copier-plugin`

-### Build your composer package
+## Build your composer package

 ```
 <project_root>/